prasannax1/starships/README.md

 ##### Structure

 The ship looks almost entirely secondary hull.
-The killometer long double tubed main body connects to a class-1 habitat in the center, and is made up og ship repair and manufacture units.
 The main hangar is big enough to hold full size ships, and the industrial replicator situated at the bottom of the ship can replicate any spare part on the fly.

 The aft portion of the ship contains a 200m wide, 100m long three deck tall shuttlebay.